Ricci flows with bursts of unbounded curvature: Strategy of the proof

 \section{Strategy of the proof}

 We will prove Theorem \ref{thm:ex-rf-curv-bursts} by making a very precise construction of a suitable Ricci flow, with precise constants, which is somewhat technical in parts.
 However it is important to digest the picture behind our construction first, and this may be enough to understand fully what is going on, without further technicality.
-We will only sketch the proof of our second result, Theorem \ref{thm:ex-rf-delayed-unbounded-curv}, which does not require all the ideas we present.

-The basic building block of our construction is a surface, pictured in Figure \ref{fig:g-cb}, that consists of a plane that has had a local region drawn out into a long thin cylinder ($\mathcal{U}_c$ in the figure) with a bulb ($\mathcal{U}_b$) on the end.
+The basic building block of our construction is a `lollipop' surface, pictured in Figure \ref{fig:g-cb}, that consists of a plane that has had a local region drawn out into a long thin cylinder ($\mathcal{U}_c$ in the figure) with a bulb ($\mathcal{U}_b$) on the end.
 This can easily be constructed (Section \ref{ssect:construction}) to have curvature bounded uniformly above and below whilst allowing the cylinder to be as thin as we like.
 The length of the cylinder is chosen so that its area is of order one (i.e. the cylinder is long and thin) and the bulb on the end will be of a uniform size and area.

 Consider now what happens to such a surface under Ricci flow when we flow it (for all time) using Theorem \ref{thm:2d-existence}.
 Because the curvature is initially bounded, and our flow initially agrees with the flow of Shi, the curvature of the flow will remain bounded for a uniform time (independent of how thin the cylinder is).
 The cylinder, being flat, will essentially try to remain a cylinder.
 (This can be made precise quickly by using Perelman's Pseudolocality Theorem \cite{Per02}, but here we will use barrier arguments.)
 Meanwhile, the bulb part of the surface will shrink, something like a shrinking round sphere, losing area at a constant rate.
 After a time proportional to the initial area of the bulb (which is controlled uniformly, independently of how small the radius of the cylinder might be) the Ricci flow will now look similar to how it looked initially, up to and including the long thin cylinder, but now instead of having a big bulb attached to the end, we will show that it will now have a small cap attached ($\to$ Figure \ref{fig:g-cb2}).